 Mukesh Ambani (Image: Reuters)

-With supermarkets and malls continue to be no-go zones in most parts of the country as Indians stay home to break the chain of coronavirus infections, JioMart seems to have capitalised on this opportunity.
+Supermarkets and malls continue to be no-go in most parts of the country as Indians stay home to break the chain of coronavirus infections.

-After the lockdown was announced on March 24, customers struggled to buy groceries and other essentials from established e-retailers like Big Basket, D-Mart Ready, Big Bazaar and Amazon.
+After the lockdown was announced on March 24, customers struggled to get groceries and other essentials from established e-retailers like Big Basket, D-Mart Ready, Big Bazaar and Amazon.

 The sudden spike in orders led to delays and even cancellations as restrictions on the movement of people and goods hobbled these companies.